mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp_schc.md

         v                                                 |
 Outbound Traffic                                  Inbound Traffic
 ~~~
 {: #fig-arch artwork-align="center" title="SCHC Integration into the IPsec Stack.
 Packets are described for IPsec in tunnel mode.
 C designates the Compressed header for the fields inside.
 IIP refers to the Inner IP packet, EH refers to the ESP Header, and ET refers to the ESP Trailer.
-IIPC, CTEC and EEC respectively designates the Inner IP Compress, the Clear Text ESP Compressor and the Encrypted ESP Compressor."}
+IIPC, CTEC and EEC respectively designate the Inner IP Compress, the Clear Text ESP Compressor and the Encrypted ESP Compressor."}

 ## SCHC Parameters for Diet-ESP